apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 ``--no-home``
 -------------

-When shelling into your container image, {Singularity} allows you to mount your current working directory (``CWD``) without mounting your host ``$HOME`` directory with the ``--no-home`` flag.
+When shelling into your container image, {Project} allows you to mount your current working directory (``CWD``) without mounting your host ``$HOME`` directory with the ``--no-home`` flag.